Landing rays and ray Cannon-Thurston maps: Preliminaries

 Suppose we have a hyperbolic metric space $X$ and a subset $Y\sse X$.
-Then $\xi\in \partial X$ is called a {\bf limit point} of $Y$ (in $\partial X$) if there is a sequence $\{y_n\}$ in $Y$ such that $\LMX y_n=\xi$.
-When a group $H$ acts by isometries on a hyperbolic metric space $X$, a limit point of $H$ is a limit point of some (any) orbit in $X$.
+Then $\xi\in \partial X$ is called a {\em limit point} of $Y$ (in $\partial X$) if there is a sequence $\{y_n\}$ in $Y$ such that $\LMX y_n=\xi$.
+When a group $H$ acts by isometries on a hyperbolic metric space $X$, a limit point of $H$ is a limit point of some (any) $H$-orbit in $X$.

-\begin{defn} Let $X$ be a hyperbolic space and $Y$ a subspace of $X$.
-The \emph{limit set} $\Lambda_XY$ of $Y$ in $\pa X$ is defined to be the collection of limit points of $Y$.
-For an action of a group $H$ by isometries on $X$, the \emph{limit set} $\Lambda_XH$ of $H$ in $\pa X$ is defined to be the collection of limit points of a(ny) orbit of $H$.
+The term \emph{limit set} refers to the set of all limit points.
+The notation $\Lambda_X(Y)$ is used to denote the limit set of a subset $Y$ of a hyperbolic space $X$.
+For an action of a group $H$ by isometries on a hyperbolic $X$, the \emph{limit set} of $H$ in $\pa X$, denoted by $\Lambda_X (H)$, is $\Lambda_X(H.x)$ for some (any) $x\in X$.